bobbingwide/oik-clone/README.md

 Yes.
 Work is needed in the following areas.

-- Hierarchical content requires parent content to be cloned first - partially solved in v0.5
+- Hierarchical content requires parent content to be cloned first.
+- Sometimes you need to clone the tree, update something and clone again.
 - Limitation on media file size imposed by servers

 # What authentication method is used?